 One of the issues you could have with this strategy is that you could have a lower price on projects that are heavy on material and low on labor, which means that you’ll have to complete more jobs to cover your overhead.

 This is where you assign a labor time with a retail labor rate, add in parts cost with markup, and then create a known price for any given repair, inclusive of costs.

-HVAC business requirements in every region across the U.S. and Canada is going to be different, whether it’s license-related or insurance.
+HVAC business requirements in every region across the U.S. and Canada are going to be different, whether it’s license-related or insurance.